jamesrooney7/rooney-capital-v1/docs/credentials_and_secrets.md

 # Credentials & Secrets Management Guide

-This document explains how to manage credentials for the Databento data feed, TradersPost webhook/API access, and any auxiliary services that the live worker depends on.
+This document explains how to manage credentials for the Databento data feed, TradersPost webhook access, and any auxiliary services that the live worker depends on.
 It supplements the brief notes in the `README.md` and `docs/deployment_roadmap.md` files with explicit, actionable procedures.